 Aberdeenshire Youth Forum members: What does it mean and how do I become a member of Aberdeenshire Youth Forum

-Meets in person once a year with representatives from local youth forums, voice groups, youth interest groups and MSYPs to discuss all things youth voice, identify common issues and aspirations and plan for youth action.
+Meets in person, at least once a year, with representatives from local youth forums, voice groups, youth interest groups and MSYPs to discuss things youth voice, identify common issues and aspirations and plan for youth action.

 Online gatherings to give more young people a chance to get involved, have there say and plan for action.